-I came home by 10 am to watch the LDS General Conference with my family.
+I came home at 10 am to watch the LDS General Conference with my family.

 From noon to two in the afternoon I took my daughter (almost age 6) and my son (almost age 4) with me.
 They complained about everything, but it was very fun.
 They love hunting and hiking with me.